jimboca/ISYHelper/README.md

 sudo apt-get install nmap
 sudo pip install libnmap
 ```
+Only if you are going to use the NMap helper (which isn't released yet)
 For some reason 'sudo pip install libnmap' wont work for me?
 So had to do it this way:
 ```
 git clone https://github.com/savon-noir/python-libnmap.git
 cd python-libnmap
 python setup.py install
 ```
-If you plan to use SSL (https) you need to install these as well:
+If you plan to use SSL (https) for Maker, and you have a real certificate (not self signed) you need to install these as well:
 ```
 sudo apt-get install libffi-dev sudo apt-get install python-dev